PaulBernier/castl/README.md

 -c | if -o option is active the outputted code is Lua/LuaJIT bytecode.
 -n | print line numbers if -v or --cat options are active.
 -h, --help | display help.
+-a, --annotation | use annotations to optimize generated code.
+-g, --heuristic | enable heuristic compilation.
 --cat | don't execute, just print code that would be run.
 --jit | compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter if -e option is active).
---heuristic | enable heuristic compilation.
---annotation | use annotations to optimize generated code.
 --mini | minify AST using Esmangle before compiling.
 Size of outputted file is shrunk.
 --debug | add comments in the Lua code referring to the line number of the original statement in the JS file.
 --acorn | use Acorn parser.
 If not specified Esprima is used.